ITOCHU Corporation

 -

-The company reports that it surveyed a total of 288 companies, including 44 suppliers of overseas offices and group companies, in FYE 2022.
-This includes 53 suppliers from 'General Products & Realty Company' (rubber operations of the company are included in this sector), however, it is unclear if these figures represent all suppliers that were assessed by the company.
+65 - The company reports that it surveyed a total of 305 companies in FYE 2024.
+This includes 65 suppliers from 'General Products & Realty Company', which includes the natural rubber operations of the company.
+However, it is unclear if these figures represent all natural rubber non-smallholder suppliers that were assessed by the company.

 -